moscich/MMTestServerPlugin/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+This pod allows you to connect with a [SocketServer](https://github.com/moscich/SocketServer) to receive test messages from the server

 ## Requirements

 ## Installation